5 min read · June 5, 2026

 • Job: Budget ATS with AI matching.

-• Best for: SMBs and agencies hiring constantly on a budget.
-Skip if: you need deep enterprise analytics.
+• Skip if: you need deep enterprise analytics.

 Zoho Recruit pairs an ATS with the Zia AI assistant for semantic search, resume parsing, and content generation, and it has a genuinely useful forever-free plan.